May 26, 2022

 Consistent and personal communication with candidates sets the foundation for building a relationship with future employees.
 It is vital to ensure a welcoming and less stressful candidate experience.
 It will set expectations with candidates and help them prepare for each stage, which sets them up for success and lets you hire the best people.

-Ensure each candidate knows who they will be speaking with and what each stage of the interview will cover.
-Check in with candidates after interviews to ask how it went and when they can expect an update.
+Ensure each candidate knows who they will be speaking with and what each interview stage will cover.
+Check-in with candidates after interviews to ask how it went and when they can expect an update.
 This is a great way to reduce stress and create a welcoming and inclusive candidate experience.

 At Guusto, we pre-communicate much of this on every job post by highlighting who candidates will meet at each stage, what assignment they will have to work on (and how long it will take), and a general timeline for the whole process.
 Be consistent, open, and welcoming with your communication, and candidates will respond in kind.